panec/MVSass/README.md

 ### MVS maps & variables

-To be able to fully use SASS we need to parametrize all values that we are sending to mixins and funtions.
+To be able to fully use SASS we need to parametrize all values that we are sending to mixins and functions.
 We can create a value per css attribute like

 ```sass
 $navigation-container_color: #000;